gonzashan/checker-Challenge-/README.md

         ob.checker(numbers);

- *I do apologize for the inconvenience the previous incorrect grammar may have caused.
+ * I do apologize for the inconvenience the previous incorrect grammar may have caused and my delay.

  Cheers, Gonzalo SM